Climate Action

 Reducing GHG Emissions with a Modal Transport Shift

 To encourage our transportation partners to use next-generation fuels that emit less GHGs than conventional fuels, we identified issues for expanded use in the future and are engaged in discussions for solving those issues.
-In 2022, a total of four companies used renewable fuels.
+The next-generation fuels were introduced in 2022, and we used them at roughly the same levels in 2023.

 Collaborative Efforts with Logistics Affiliates

-201 of our logistics affiliates (as of2021) have acquired certifications, such as the ISO14001 (52 sites) and Eco Stage (23 sites) as well as Green Management advocated by the Ministry of Land, Infrastructure, Transport and Tourism, with the aim to further reduce the environmental impact.
-In addition, in response to amendments to the Rationalization in Energy Use Law, the Suntory Group collected GHG emissions data such as the monthly distance driven by vehicles, the amount of fuel consumed, and the useful load of logistics affiliates.
+136 of our logistics affiliates (as of2023) have acquired certifications, such as the ISO14001 and Eco Stage as well as Green Management advocated by the Ministry of Land, Infrastructure, Transport and Tourism, with the aim to further reduce the environmental impact.
+In addition, in response to amendments to the Rationalization in Energy Use Law, Suntory Group collected GHG emissions data such as the monthly distance driven by vehicles, the amount of fuel consumed, and the useful load of logistics affiliates.

 Collaborative Efforts with Other Companies